bizres/.github/profile/README.md

 #### Reoport classification
 One the topics are detected, we have to classify the reports as a whole.
 For our Prototype Fund project we used the following rules:
-- For each topic, we generate at most 10 key expressions which contain of two words (e.g.. "air pollution" or "lung cancer").
+- For each topic, we generate at most 10 key expressions which contain two words (e.g.. "air pollution" or "lung cancer").
 - If a section of a report contains at least one key expression of a topic it is considered to report about the topic
-- If a report contains at least 600 characters (i.e. "half a page") of text about subtopics of a category, the report is considered to report about the category
+- If a report contains at least 600 characters (i.e. "half a page") of sections about subtopics of a category, the report is considered to report about the category

 Those rules are designed such that our categorization have rather "broad catchment area".
-However, for further analysis and different projects the selection of topics and the classification of reports will very likely look different, depending on the kind of analysis and project.
+However, for further analysis and different projects the selection of topics and the classification rules of reports will very likely look different, depending on the kind of analysis and project.

 ## Technologies